-sights are indirectly integrated through the assumption of the vibration model.
+As an extension of Sadoughi and Hu (2019)'s work, Lu et al. (2019) constructed a physics-informed CNN based on their proposed physics-based feature weighting mechanism, whereby prior knowledge regarding characteristic fault frequencies are employed in weighing vibrational features of rolling element bearings, as seen in Fig. 14 (C).
+Inspired by the above works, in Lu et al. (2023), the authors further built upon their initial model with the introduction of a physicsinformed CNN framework, whereby prior to classification with the CNN, the features are pre-processed in accordance to an initial feature weighing layer and signal processing layers.
+The proposed layers function to assign greater importance to features with minimal discrepancy to the bearing fault characteristic frequencies.
+In comparison to Sadoughi and Hu (2019)'s work, Lu et al. (2023) has elected to directly operate in the frequency domain when constructing the input space of the CNN classifier, with notably lower requirements in terms of computational complexity and similar accuracy.
+Perez-Sanjines et al. (2023) presented an alternate method for vibrational signal processing based on cyclo-stationary analysis.
+Physical information from vibration signals obtained via a 2-dimensional cyclic spectral coherence map is incorporated with ML for anomaly detection.
+Through the cyclic spectral coherence maps, physical insights are indirectly integrated through the assumption of the vibration model.
 A convolutional autoencoder is leveraged for its ability to process spatial data, and employed to reconstruct cyclic spectral coherence maps based on machine data collected in the healthy state.
-Evaluation of anomalies is performed on physical components subject to rotary motion, with the evaluation creation being the motion producing or exacerbating the cyclo-stationary signal if deviating from nominal operation behaviors.
+Evaluation of anomalies is performed on physical components subject to rotary motion, with the evaluation creation being the motion producing or exacerbating the cyclo-stationary signal if deviating from nominal operation behaviours.
 Another implementation of physically relevant layers is demonstrated in the work of Deng et al. (2022), who proposed a series of physics-informed temporal CNN for the estimation of bearing stiffness degradation.
-The authors have presented several frameworks implementing the CNN with physics-informed integration, as discussed in prior sections.
+The authors have presented several frameworks implementing the CNN with physicsinformed integration, as discussed in prior sections.
 These strategies involve a physics-augmented input feature space, a physics-informed loss function, and network architecture design based on physical principles.
 Of note, the authors sought to emulate the mapping between the remaining useful life of the bearing with respect to features extracted from vibrational signals through a custom physics-informed layer in the network.
-The layer is designed to ensure that the process of neural network computations adheres to that dictated by prior physical knowledge.
+The layer is designed to ensure that the process of NN computations adheres to that dictated by prior physical knowledge.